SnooComics9452/Vape_src_leak_ong/README.md

 # Vape V4 Source

-These are the sources of the patcher and dll kernel hook for my vape v4 cracks NOTE THESE ARE PATCHED NOW LOL
+These are the sources of the patcher and dll kernel hook for my vape v4 cracks false: NOTE THESE ARE PATCHED NOW LOL nvm its not patched lol